-The surface event requires a six member team.
+The surface field event requires a six-member team.
 It is mandatory that all members of the team wear the following personal protective equipment:

-- Hard hat or rescue helmet with chin strap

-- Safety boots with appropriate ankle support

-- Fire retardant, long sleeve clothing

-- Gloves palms must be leather or synthetic leather

-- Eye protection

-- Fall Protection if working at height

-- Hearing protection must be available, must be worn when noise levels determine
+- Hard hat or rescue helmet with chin strap - Safety boots with appropriate ankle support - Fire resistant, long sleeve clothing with numbers clearly identified - Gloves palms must be leather or synthetic leather - Eye protection - Fall Protection if working at height - Hearing protection must be available, must be worn when noise levels determine

 All team members must have an identifying number on sleeve (1-6).
 The event coordinator will be responsible for developing the problem and ensuring that equipment lists are sent to all teams.
 This list will be a minimum required to complete the problem and teams may bring extra gear if they wish.
 All teams will be responsible for supplying all equipment for the competition.

 The scenarios will be developed in such a way that the teams will be able to use their own equipment and will not be subjected to unfamiliar gear.
 However, the teams must be familiar with all of their equipment and know all applications.
 The event coordinator will be available for any questions on equipment.
 To prevent any preconceived ideas of what the scenario will be, or potential discrepancies in diagrams and written outlines of the scenario, no information pertaining to the scenario will be given out prior to the competition.
-All teams will be on a level playing field and must address the scene as if they were rolling up to a real emergency.